Alicia Keys: 2016–2018: Here and The Voice

 On March 25, 2016, Keys was announced as a new coach on Season 11 of The Voice.
-During The Voice finale, she came in third place with team member We' McDonald.
+During The Voice finale, she came in third place with team member Wé McDonald.
 In May 2016, Keys released "In Common" and performed the song in the opening ceremony of 2016 UEFA Champions League Final in San Siro, Milan.
 The song topped Billboard's Dance Club Songs chart on October 15.
 On June 20, 2016, World Refugee Day, Keys released the short film Let Me In, which she executive produced in conjunction with her We Are Here organization.
 The film is a reimagining of the refugee crisis as taking place in the United States.
 In October 2016, she released a single from upcoming album Here called "Blended Family (What You Do for Love)" featuring A$AP Rocky.
 On November 1, 2016, Keys unveiled her short film, "The Gospel", to accompany the LP.
 Keys's concert special Here in Times Square was aired on BET on November 3, and Here was released on November 4, peaking at number 2 of the Billboard 200, becoming her seventh top 10 album.
 It peaked at number-one on the R&B/Hip-Hop Albums chart, becoming her seventh chart topper.